thawornwit/pontstrader/README.md

 <img width="25%" height="25%" src="img/trailing2.png">

 #### 10. Take Profit (Requires 24/7 running device)
-The take profit function is actually the same as the Sell option, only the difference is that this script will keep track of the sell and notify you by a push message when the sell have happend.
+The take profit function is actually the same as the Sell option, only the difference is that this script will keep track of the sell and notify you by a push message when the sell has happend.

-Because the script is keeping track of the sell, you will need to run this on a device which is on 24/7.
+Because the script is keeping track of the sell, you will need to run this on a device which is online 24/7.

 <img width="25%" height="25%" src="img/takeprofit1.png">
 <img width="25%" height="25%" src="img/takeprofit2.png">